MDGrey33/Nur/README.md

 ### Todo:
-- filter updated and new documents
+- Move slack processed ids to sqlite database
+- setup last update date and schedule to update confluence space with log in db
 - store embeds in database
 - create new vector database nightly and on trigger from sql database
+- add questions, answers and reactions (- enable confluence edit or new page recommendation)
-- add questions, answers and reactions and credibility rating to database
+- add credibility rating to database
 - trivia question collector
-- enable confluence edit or new page recommendation
 - consider removing assistants all together